-In its simplest terms, search engine optimization (SEO), is making your website available to be found organically (i.e. you’re not paying for it) when people search online for keywords that are relevant to your business.
-As an example, if you’re a local bakery, you probably want your website to come up high in search engines results for keywords such as bakery near location, wedding cakes, cupcakes, cake decorating classes, planning a party, etc.
+In its simplest terms, search engine optimization (SEO), is making your website available to be found organically (i.e. you’re not paying for it) when people search online using keywords that are relevant to your business and what you sell.
+As an example, if you’re a local bakery, you probably want your website to come up high in search engine results for keywords such as bakery near me or in [location], wedding cakes, cupcakes, cake decorating classes, planning a party, etc.

 SEO spans from technical to creative elements that are required to improve rankings and to drive site traffic.
 There are both onsite and offsite SEO components including everything from the words on your website to the way that other sites link to your site.
 Much of SEO is making sure that your site is structured in a way that search engines like Google, Bing, and Yahoo! understand.

 However, SEO isn’t just about making sure your website is search engine-friendly.
 Over the years, search engines have become increasingly sophisticated in their algorithms and have put an increased value on ranking websites based on being user-friendly for people, and not just search engines.

 Search engines drive the majority of website traffic.
 While social media, referral sites and paid ads are attributed for traffic, search engines remain the majority leader across product, service and content sites alike.

 If search engines aren’t finding your site or ranking it, your target audience is not finding you when they search online and you are missing out on major opportunities.

 If your business needs leads and customers, you will likely benefit from some level of SEO.
 Click below to request an SEO Audit to see how your website is performing and how it could improve.

 - Crawling and indexing

 - Providing users with a ranked list of websites that they’ve deemed most relevant to the user’s search terms